asntech/intervene/README.rst

 	intervene --help

-This show the following help message.
+This will show the following help message.

 .. code-block:: bash